RabinaShrestha12/rabina-shrestha-smart-rental-house-finder-system/README.md

 ![alt text](image-8.png)

 Expense tracker page:
-This is teh Expense page where you can track your expenses.
+This is the Expense page where you can track your expenses.

 ![alt text](image-9.png)